Strategy When Drug Use is Reason for a Crime

 Voluntary intoxication, where you take/ingest the drugs or alcohol yourself, is typically not a defense to a crime in California, even though we see many people committing crimes because they are involved with drugs.
-Our Los Angeles criminal defense lawyers provide an overview below to determine the best defense strategy to fight charges when the defendant committed a crime due to their drug addiction.
+Our Los Angeles criminal defense lawyers provide an overview below to determine the best defense strategy to fight charges when the defendant committed a crime due to drug addiction.

 Under California Health and Safety Code 11350 HS, drug possession laws make it a misdemeanor to have unlawful possession of a controlled substance.
 The United States Controlled Substances Act states that a controlled substance includes illicit street drugs and specific prescription medications possessed without a prescription.